EisiBaer/Jeobeardy/README.md

 Jeobeardy (/dʒebeərdi/) is similiar to but not quite like Jeopardy.
 It is a quiz game where you can create your own boards with categories and then make your friends compete in a fun and interactive way

+## Migrated!
+This repository is no longer up to date and has been migrated.

 ## Code Structure

 - Server-side code can be found inside the ./src/server directory